Our growing ESG practice has been recognised by PR Week which listed us in the Top 3 agencies delivering ESG comms in the UK in 2021/2

 Although the agency has been delivering purpose and cause driven work for over a decade, our campaigns are increasingly seen in the ‘ESG’ category as they promote progressive thinking in areas like health and wellbeing, equality and the environment

-This was recognised by PRCA last week when it awarded us Corporate Campaign of the Year for the Youth Against Carbon campaign we developed and have run for the past two years for Zurich.
+This was also recognised by PRCA when it awarded us Corporate Campaign of the Year for the Youth Against Carbon campaign we developed and have run for the past two years for Zurich.

 Make Money Equal for Starling Bank challenged gender representation of women and money in the media, and our Teen Minds campaign for Bupa sought to shine a light on teenage mental health during the pandemic.